TheTrackerCouncil/SMZ3Randomizer/README.md

 A Windows installer for latest version of the **SMZ3 Cas’ Randomizer** can be found on the [GitHub releases] page.
-Linux and Mac versions are also available with slightly limited functionality
+Linux and Mac versions are also available with slightly limited functionality.

 ## Features
 In addition to making IBJ completely optional, there is also:

  - Integrated voice-enabled/automated item & location tracker;
  - Built-in MSU-1 support for custom music packs;
- - Customizabale logic for either casual or advanced play;
+ - Customizable logic for either casual or advanced play;
  - Various accessibility and quality of life patches;
  - Customizable ship sprites;
  - Patches for modern Super Metroid controls;
  - In game hint tiles and voice-enabled hints via tracker;
  - Basic Twitch integration for tracker responding to chat;
+ - Multiworld support with individual player logic and game settings;
  - Sprites made by members of [Diabetus’](https://twitch.tv/the_betus) community and others;

  **Note**: Voice recognition and text-to-speech functionality is currently only available on Windows.